c2FmZQ/tlsproxy/examples/ssh/README.md

 TLSPROXY can facilate remote access with SSH in a variety of ways.

-* It can proxy SSH connections over HTTPS.
+* It can proxy SSH connections over TLS.
 See [tlsclient](https://github.com/c2FmZQ/tlsproxy/tree/main/tlsclient#readme).
 * It can run a SSH client in a web browser.
 See [sshterm](https://github.com/c2FmZQ/sshterm#readme).
 * It can issue SSH Certificates with SSO credentials.